JavaScript is disabled. Please enable to continue!

 Introduction

-Spices play a crucial role in enhancing the flavor and aroma of various cuisines around the world.
+Spices play a crucial role in enhancing the flavour and aroma of various cuisines around the world.
 As a result, the demand for spices has risen significantly, leading to increased cultivation and production.
 However, this surge in production also brings about concerns related to the use of pesticides in spice cultivation.
 Pesticides are substances used to control or eliminate pests, including insects, weeds, and fungi, which can affect crop yield and quality.

-Here are some of the most common pesticides that may be used on spices:
+Here are some of the most common pesticides that may be used on spices

 • Organophosphates: These pesticides are commonly used in spice cultivation to control insects.
 Examples include chlorpyrifos and malathion.